hmkulkarni/LikeDislikeCounter/README.md

 	* **`python manage.py migrate`**.
 This command will apply the schema to entire database (**db.sqlite3** file).
 3. Run the command **`python manage.py runserver`**.
 The default port for Django is **`8000`**, but if for any reason, it is occupied, we can use the command  **`python manage.py runserver <port>`**. replace **\<port\>** with whatever port number you wish to run it in.
 4. If you want to access the database, run the command **`python manage.py createsuperuser`**, and enter the username and password (Password will not be visible while typing).
 On completing this, type the url **`127.0.0.1:8000/admin`**.
 This will bring up the django admin panel, which will contain the database.
 This can be accessed by logging in via the username and password just created. <br>
-**NOTE: If the port number is different than 8000, then enter that port number instead in the above url. **
+<b>NOTE: If the port number is different than 8000, then enter that port number instead in the above url.</b>